 7. Radical Solutions and Consistent Imaginations

-Jeroen Oomen is a Postdoctoral Researcher at the Urban Futures Studio of Utrecht University, the Netherlands.
+Jeroen Oomen is a Researcher at the Urban Futures Studio of Utrecht University, the Netherlands.

 "The novelist J.G.
 Ballard once said that the earth was the only truly alien world.
 Climate engineering promises to make it both more alien and more familiar.
 By deliberately intervening in atmospheric processes, such "geoengineering" could create an artificially managed climate but one that ideally would be cooler and calmer than our present fevered state.
 But — to what end?